 - Rainy season?
 Add extra waterproofs and subtract some water capacity.
 Make sure all your important gear is fully waterproofed.
 It’s often possible to find a shelter to weather the worst of a storm but if you get caught out, you’ll be drenched in moments.

 - Bring more lube than you think you’ll need.
 In the dry season, it can be dusty.
 And in the rainy season, bikes get wet overnight.

-- On the subject of the rainy season, some of the lesser travelled farm roads can become muddy immediately after rainfall.
-If that’s the case, so you may want to reroute onto compacted gravel roads.
-Luckily, it’s only in isolated places and they to dry out within a couple of hours.
+- On the subject of the rainy season, some of the lesser travelled farm roads can become muddy immediately after rainfall, so reroute onto compacted gravel roads.
+Luckily, it’s only in isolated places and the roads dry out within a couple of hours.

 - There are mosquitos, black flies, and occasionally poison ivy, so having some Benadryl if you’re sensitive to any of these can be useful.

 - Although there are occasional frosts, the temperatures themselves don’t change all that much, so I find a 40f/5c bag is sufficient all year round, especially teamed with extra layers.

 - I run 29×2.6in tyres as I find them fast-rolling, comfortable, and well suited to the mixed terrain in Oaxaca.
 My bike doesn’t have front suspension but there are plenty of times where it would be nice to have – so either goes.